chenyo-17/learn-distributed/src/kvsrv/README.md

 ## Some notes

 - Although this lab is marked as easy, I was still stuck for quite a while to pass all tests.
 The reason in the end was I did not read the [lecture notes](https://pdos.csail.mit.edu/6.824/notes/l-linearizability.txt) and the lab instructions carefully.
 The mistakes I made include:
-  - I forgot the `Get` request can always either read old or new values even if the request is retransmitted.
+  - I forgot the `Get` request can always read the latest values even if the request is retransmitted.
   - I didn't realize that the server does not need to reply the `Put` request.
 - Due to these mistakes, I couldn't pass most memory tests and spent long time optimizing the wrong direction.